mostafamilani/chase-termination/README.md

-This repository contains a tool for checking chase termination for linear and simple linear existential rules, as well as a data generator and rule generator for testing the tool.
+This repository contains a tool for checking chase termination for linear and simple linear existential rules introduced in the paper "Semi-Oblivious Chase Termination for Linear Existential Rules" as well as a data generator and rule generator for testing the tool.
 The repository also includes sample data and rules that are generated using the data and rule generators.

 The structure of the respository is as follows:
 - scenarios includes the sample data and rules and their descrition.